Creatine: Contamination

-A National Institutes of Health study suggests that caffeine interacts with creatine to increase the rate of progression of Parkinson's Disease.

 Food and cooking

-When creatine is mixed with protein and sugar at high temperatures (above 148 ℃), the resulting reaction produces carcinogenic heterocyclic amines (HCAs).
+When creatine is mixed with protein and sugar at high temperatures (above 148 °C), the resulting reaction produces carcinogenic heterocyclic amines (HCAs).
 Such a reaction happens when grilling or pan-frying meat.
 Creatine content (as a percentage of crude protein) can be used as an indicator of meat quality.

 Dietary considerations

 Creatine-monohydrate is suitable for vegetarians and vegans, as the raw materials used for the production of the supplement have no animal origin.